Neurological Surgery Residency

 The goal of our Residency Program is foremost to provide strong clinical training and foster good judgment, both inside and outside the operating room.
 We seek to recruit trainees that want to use their platform as neurosurgeons to change the field of neurosurgery, through leadership, research and other academic endeavors, advancing education, increasing access to care, or through any of a myriad of other options.
 Strong leadership abilities also sought and cultivated.
 Clinically, the program’s emphasis is on a practical, patient-centered approach to the field with superlative technical training.
 Academically, all residents are provided the opportunity to pursue a Discovery Year (usually in the PGY4 year), during which they can dive deeply into an area of interest.
 While for many the discovery year will be dedicated to the pursuit of laboratory or translational research with a dedicated scientific mentor, other options include pursuing interests in education, public health, or other specialized skills.
 Our goal is to provide each resident not only with outstanding technical and clinical training, but with the skills and repertoire to launch their future career of their liking.
 Most residents also are involved with ongoing clinical or basic science research.

 The Early Years: Mastering Skills

-The Final Two Years: Teaching and Leadership
+The Senior and Chief Years: Teaching and Leadership

-During these final two years, some time is spent as the Chief Resident at Parkland and on the Cerebrovascular Service at Zale Lipshy University Hospital.
+During these final years, some time is spent as the Chief Resident at Parkland and on the Cerebrovascular Service at Zale Lipshy University Hospital.
 These rotations allow development of teaching and leadership skills and include training on how to organize an academic or private neurosurgery practice.
 Basic surgical skills are expected to be in place prior to these rotations so that the focus can be on surgical nuances.
-Throughout training, residents will be aided by neurosurgical clinicians at Parkland Memorial Hospital, Zale Lipshy University Hospital, Children’s Health, and the VA Medical Center.
+Throughout training, residents will be aided by neurosurgical clinicians at Parkland Memorial Hospital, Zale Lipshy Pavilion, Children's Health, and the VA Medical Center.